FranciscoBarreira/MovieNight/README.md

 - Users can subscribe to the newsletter

-- Users can leave a suggestion and they will receive a confirmation email.
-Movie night will also get an email with the inquiry from the user.
-All of the process has been tested and is working correctly.
+- Users can leave a suggestion and they will receive a confirmation message.

 - All the popup messages are working correctly, including authentication success, edit/delete/add product success or fail, order confirmation and add to bag success.